jamesfawcett/Thinkpad-X201-Hackintosh-Catalina/README.md

 I will add more instructions to this repo if anyone finds this useful?
 Does anyone need dual boot instructions for Catalina and Windows 7 - that was quite tricky to get working!

-## Installation and enabling QE/CI graphics acceleration ##
+## Installation  ##

 1) Use dosdude's Catalina Patcher app for creating bootable usb installer with post install patches (rolling back deprecated graphics kexts, OpenGL frameworks, platform patch, etc)
+    1) After the installation media is created, install clover (v5107 is recommended) into the installation media.
+Check the following in the installer:
+        1) `clover EFI 64-bits SATA`
+        2) `Boot Sectors -> Install boot0af in MBR`
+    2) After the installation is complete, add the kexts in  `./EFI/CLOVER/kexts/Other` to the same path in installation media and replace  `config.plist`  by the file with same name  in this repo, or you can simply replace the entire `EFI` folder with a folder of the same name in this repo.
+    3) (optional, but recommended) Use clover configurator to generate new SMBIOS content, such as serial number
+    4) Use a tool like clover configurator to check the `EFI` volume in installation media.
+It should be empty, we just need to confirm its existence, no need to do anything.
 2) Install OS
+    1) It is normal for the words "Installation failed" to appear after the progress bar is completed.
+Please continue the installation according to the normal process.

+After the steps above, although there are still problems, we already have an x201 with macOS10.15 installed.
+After testing, these steps are also effective for 10.14.

+## Enabling QE/CI graphics acceleration

+The following content is mainly used to solve the graphics driver problem.

-3) After OS is installed, run usb installer to apply post install patches (kext, frameworks).
+1) After OS is installed, run usb installer to apply post install patches (kext, frameworks).
     * Select custom patches selection - for MacBookPro6,1 (which similar to x201 has arrandale CPU/GPU)
     * Select only "Legacy Video Card Patch" and "SIP Disabler Patch"
-4) After patches installation (but before reboot), select "Force Cache Rebuild".
+2) After patches installation (but before reboot), select "Force Cache Rebuild".
     * Important note: If you don't select "Force Cache Rebuild", system will reboot automatically after 10s.
-5) Remove entry Devices->FakeID->IntelGfx 0x12345678
+3) Remove entry Devices->FakeID->IntelGfx 0x12345678
-6) Boot MacOS, full QE/CI acceleration should working.
+4) Boot MacOS, full QE/CI acceleration should working.

 Inspired by Badruzeus post on [insanelymac](https://www.insanelymac.com/forum/topic/286092-guide-1st-generation-intel-hd-graphics-qeci/?do=findComment&comment=2732732)